open-telemetry/opentelemetry-collector-contrib/processor/coralogixprocessor/README.md

 The added attributes are `db.statement.blueprint` and `db.statement.blueprint.id`.

-* `db.statement.blueprint` contains the blueprinted version of the statement, we require them to be sent to coralogix to display your blueprinted statement
+* `db.statement.blueprint` contains the blueprinted version of the statement, we require them to be sent to Coralogix to display your blueprinted statement
 * `db.statement.blueprint.id` contains a hash of the statement, this way we can add it as a dimension in the spanmetrics connector and use it to query your blueprints.